Ruth Glassow: Publications

 Glassow published two manuals focused on physical education: Fundamentals of Physical Education in 1932 and Measuring Achievement in Physical Education in 1938.
 In 1950 she published a manual entitled A laboratory manual for functional kinesiology which was followed, in 1963, by the simply titled text Kinesiology which she coauthored with John Cooper which was released in multiple editions.

 Awards and recognition

+Inducted in 1950, she is Fellow #88 in the National Academy of Kinesiology (formerly American Academy of Physical Education; American Academy of Kinesiology and Physical Education), which also recognized her with their highest honor, the Hetherington Award, in 1970.

 In 1964 she won the Luther Halsey Gulick Award, conferred by the American Alliance for Health, Physical Education, Recreation and Dance, where she was recognized for her work as a teacher, researcher and author and it was stated that: "her greatest contribution may be her inspiration and influence on her graduate students, where her key mind and skillful guidance have stimulated hundreds to higher standards of excellence".

 In 1989, after her death, she was made a fellow of International Society of Biomechanics in sports.

 Legacy

 Glassow is now recognized as a pioneer in the field of biomechanics and The Ruth B Glassow Biomechanics Award offered by the National Association for Sport and Physical Education is named for her.
 This annual award honors a biomechanics scholar who has made significant contributions to applied biomechanics research.